methuselah-0/nbdev-org-babel-example/README.md

 Also, see [how to setup console scripts](https://nbdev.fast.ai/tutorial/#Set-up-console-scripts), and [how to upload your project to pypi](https://nbdev.fast.ai/tutorial/#Upload-to-pypi).
 However, you might find 2 problems out-of-the-box when running `make release`.
-In the Makefile from the nbdev template project, you may need to change `python3 setup.py sdist bdist_wheel` to `python3 set...`.
-Secondly, you may need to install the wheel and twine packages: `pip install wheel`.
+In the Makefile from the nbdev template project, you may need to change `python setup.py sdist bdist_wheel` to `python3 set...`.
+Secondly, you may need to install the wheel and twine packages: `pip install wheel twine`.